smu160/PvsNP/README.md

 you update your base environment to Python 3.x, while other software you use requires an older version of Python, you will be in a bad place.
-For your convenience, a Bash script that creates a conda environment with all required dependencies will soon be made available.
+For your convenience, a Bash script that creates a conda environment with all required dependencies was made available.
+You can run it by following the aforementioned instructions.

-You will need to [install the latest plotly package](https://anaconda.org/anaconda/plotly), as well.
-Open up your terminal or the command prompt and run: `conda install -c anaconda plotly`

-In order to render plotly graphs, charts, and etc. in Jupyterlab, please follow the instructions provided [here](https://github.com/jupyterlab/jupyter-renderers/tree/master/packages/plotly-extension)

 ## Troubleshooting

-Running the resmpling functions in analysis/resampling.py will only work on Unix based operating systems, i.e., Linux and MacOS.
+Some features, e.g., permutation testing will only work on Unix based operating systems, i.e., Linux and MacOS.
 This issue will be soon addressed with the creation of a Dockerfile, for those of you who are using Windows.
 In the mean time, you have two choices:

 1. Use a machine that is running a Unix based operating system.
 2. Install and use any Linux distro of your choice.
-I recommend [Ubuntu](https://www.ubuntu.com/download/desktop).
+For beginners, we recommend [Ubuntu](https://www.ubuntu.com/download/desktop).

 ## Built With